codeaucafe/docs/packages/dolt/content/reference/sql/version-control/dolt-system-tables.md

 [`dolthub/first-hour-db`](https://www.dolthub.com/repositories/dolthub/first-hour-db)
-database from [DoltHub](https://www.dolthub.com/) as our example, the following query uses the `dolt_diff` system table to find all commits, and the tables they changed, from the month of April, 2022.
+database from [DoltHub](https://www.dolthub.com/) as our example, the following query uses the `dolt_diff` system table to find all commits, and the tables they changed, from the month of April 2022.

 {% embed url="https://www.dolthub.com/repositories/dolthub/first-hour-db/embed/main?q=SELECT+commit_hash%2C+table_name%2C+schema_change%0AFROM+++dolt_diff%0AWHERE++date+BETWEEN+%222022-04-01%22+AND+%222022-04-30%22%3B%0A" %}

-From these results, we can see there were four commits to this database in October, 2020.
+From these results, we can see there were four commits to this database in April 2022.
 Commits `	224helo` only changed the `dolt_schemas` table, commit `7jrvg1a` changed the `dolt_docs` table, and commit `5jpgb0f` made changes to two tables.
 We can also see which of these tables had changes made to their schemas vs just data.